nnqtran/Explore-Ecommerce-Dataset/README.md

 * Enter the project ID **"bigquery-public-data.google_analytics_sample.ga_sessions"** and click "Enter".
 * Click on the **"ga_sessions_"** table to open it.
 ## IV.
 Exploring the Dataset
-In this project, I will write 08 query in Bigquery base on Google Analytics dataset
+In this project, I will write 08 queries in Bigquery based on the Google Analytics dataset
-### Query 01: Calculate total visit, pageview, transaction and revenue for January, February and March 2017 order by month
+### Query 01: Calculate total visits, pageview, transaction,s and revenue for January, February, and March 2017 order by month
 * SQL code

 ![image](https://user-images.githubusercontent.com/101726623/235141283-3f640e8c-237f-4100-b734-f0383a999560.png)